Patient’s Experience with Non-Opioid Recovery

 History of Opioids

-The first mention of opioids goes all the way back to 3400 BC.
+The first mention of opioids goes back to 3400 BC.
 Hippocrates recognized the benefits of oral opium.
 Fast forward to 1808 when morphine was isolated and named for Morpheus, the god of dreams.
 By 1898, with the synthesizing of heroin, the medical world viewed it as a “less addictive” alternative to morphine.

 As we know, these drugs are highly addictive and, starting in 1909, came under federal regulation.
-But in 1950, enter the approval of Oxycodone, and in the 2000s, Purdue Pharmaceuticals launched OxyContin as a controlled release form, which it heavily marketed as a “less addictive” option of oxycodone.
+But in 1950, entered the approval of Oxycodone, and in the 2000s, Purdue Pharmaceuticals launched OxyContin as a controlled release form, which it heavily marketed as a “less addictive” option of oxycodone.
 Nothing could be more wrong.